broadinstitute/warp/README.md

 <img src="images/optimus_release.png" width="350">

-You can also acccess a pipeline’s release page by selecting the pipeline version number at the top of the pipeline’s README.
+You can also access a pipeline’s release page by selecting the pipeline version number at the top of the pipeline’s README.

 <img src="images/optimus_readme_tag.png" width="500">